spollard/josh-works.github.io/index.md

 I'm Josh.
 I do a mix of things, mostly related to software development, rock climbing, and helping software developers and rock climbers be better at what they do.

-My wife and I are based in Golden, CO, but both work remotely and spend a fair bit of time traveling.
+My wife and I are based in Golden, CO.

-Get in touch via [twitter](https://twitter.com/josh_works) or [email](mailto:thompsonjoshd@gmail.com).

 # Currently Working On: